 Surely you desire truth in the inner parts; you teach me wisdom in the inmost place.

 This characteristic of God’s truthfulness always challenges each one of us—his absolute, never flagging obsession with truth.
-He loves truth so much that he speaks it all the time, works to expose it everywhere, and demands that we love and practice it with him.
-It lies at the very root of his creation and design for happy human life.
+He loves truth so much that he speaks it all the time, works to expose it everywhere and demands that we love and practice it with him.
+It lies at the very root of his creation and design for a happy human life.

 God’s demand for the truth makes it into the Big Ten.
 In the Ninth Commandment, it’s clear that truth is foundational to his character and will for all human life.
 Throughout the Bible, the issue comes up again and again.
 God loves truth in all its forms and hates dishonesty in all its forms: false witness, slander, deceit, duplicity, open lies, misinformation, disinformation, distortion, and so on.